 Not only does this give a great cardiovascular workout but the metabolic fat-burning effect continues for hours after my hike.

-Gives You A Full Body Workout
+Benefits of Hiking In Nature Is A Full Body Workout

 Compare a gym workout to hiking on trails in the woods, on the beach, along rivers, or in the mountains.
 Hiking in nature involves walking on uneven ground, navigating over small rocks or even boulders, hiking both uphill and downhill, avoiding obstacles, and other unknown trail conditions.